-Before the small-pox ravaged this country, and completed, what the Nodowasis, in their warfare, had gone far to accomplish, the destruction of its inhabitants, the population was very numerous: this was also a favourite part, where they made their canoes, &c. the lake abounding in fish, the country round it being plentifully supplied with various kinds of game, and the rocky ridges, that form the boundaries of the water, covered with a variety of berries.
+Before the small-pox ravaged this country, and completed what the Norwasis, in their warfare, had gone far to accomplish, the destruction of its inhabitants, the population was very numerous: this was also a favorite part, where they made their canoes, &c. the lake abounding in fish, the country round it being plentifully supplied with various kinds of game, and rocky ridges that form the boundaries of the water, covered with a variety of berries.